Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Preliminaries

 A fault event within a system implies an alteration in its inner dynamics, which leads to a disturbance in the predictive distribution of the response given the explanatory variables ($P_{Y|X}$); i.e., a fault is an event that leads to an actual drift.
 In contrast, a model drift can have different origins, which include changes in operational parameters, replacement of sub-components of a system, and faults.
 In this context, we can define any unwanted alteration of the inner dynamics of a system as a fault.
 Therefore, in a setting where no desired alterations are being made to a system, we can establish an equivalence between the existence of a fault and the existence of an actual drift.

 In Sec.~\ref{sec:md_formalization}, we show how this drift can be decoupled into drifts on the underlying deterministic explanatory-response relationship (\textit{model drift}) and drifts on the noise model (\textit{noise drift}), and consequently, how the fault-drift equivalence reduces to the equivalence between fault existence and model drift existence.
-Taking this equivalence into consideration, we propose an information-driven model drift detection method to implement a data-driven fault detector.
+Taking this equivalence into consideration, we propose an information- and data-driven model drift detection method.